-I the undersigned employee, have read and understand my responsibilities under the
+I, the undersigned employee, have read and understand my responsibilities under the Company Policy and the Employee Code of Conduct stated above.

+Employee Name Date

-Supervisor
+Employee Signature Supervisor

 Farm Name Location Date of Report Form to be filled out by witness.
-Please print employees involved.
-Be specific and in nclude reference to the Amer ne, location of incident(s), incident details and rican Humane CertifiedTM Animal Welfare of form or additional paper if necessary and attach I, the undersigned, witnes sed the above animal w elfare infractions.
-Printed name: Signature: Date: NOTE: This form may be submitted in 1400 16 th Street NW, Suite 360, Wasl animal welfare issues may be directed nington, DC 20036 or fax: 20 mane Farm Program, 2-450-2335.
-Questions in regards to reporting farm IF POSSIBLE, PLEASE COMPLETE THE FOLLOWING: I received the above report from on (date) Printed name of supervisor (witness) Sigr ' , Copy of report signed by supervisor an d witness to be returned to w itness.
+Please print . employees involved.
+Be specific and i nclude reference to the Amer me, location of incident(s), incident details and rican Humane CertifiedTM Animal Welfare of form or additional paper if necessary and attach I, the undersigned, witnes ssed the above animal w elfare infractions.
+Printed name: Signature: Date: NOTE: This form may be submitted in 1400 16 th Street NW, Suite 360, Was animal welfare issues may be directed hington, DC 20036 or fax: 20 mane Farm Program, 12-450-2335.
+Questions in regards to reporting farm IF POSSIBLE, PLEASE COMPLETE THE FOLLOWING: I received the above report from (witness) on(date) Printed name of supervisor (witness) Sign nature Copy of report signed by supervisor ar nd witness to be returned to w ritness.